113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dt>SPACE_ROLE (required)</dt>
    <dd>The name of the space role this user is assigned to.
 For example:
    <ul>
-   <li>SpaceManager: This role can invite and manage users, and enable features for a given space.</li>
+   <li>SpaceManager: This role can invite and manage users, and enable features.</li>
    <li>SpaceDeveloper: This role can create and manage apps and services, and see logs and reports.</li>
    <li>SpaceAuditor: This role can view logs, reports, and settings for the space.</li>
    </ul></dd>